natashaclerkin/bia-MS3/README.md

 - ‘All recipes’ page which can be filtered by category and also has search functionality which pulls from the data in the recipe description and recipe name.
 Users are also advised to feature brands when adding their recipe so this should pick up brand names also.
 - ‘Bia Brands’ section compiles all brands added by the admin and links to their individual brand page with an about section and related recipes.
 - An individual recipe page contains a short description, image, featured brand info, ingredients and recipe info.
-- Simple user register & login pages.
+- Simple user-friendly register & login pages with Regex defensive programming to ensure registration/login forms are not submitted unless usernames and passwords are between 4-15 characters in length.
-- Confirm deletion modals.
+- Confirm deletion modals for defensive programming.
 - Personalised Username profile heading
 - User profile with access to any submitted recipes, the ability to add a new recipe to the community, edit it or remove it with delete confirmation popups.
 - Admin user has access to all recipes and can edit or remove them, they also have access to manage categories, brands as well as edit them, remove them or add new ones.